jdbermeol/CarND-Vehicle-Detection/writeup.md

 ### Here are frames and their corresponding heatmaps:

-TODO

 ![alt text][image5]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap:

-TODO

 ![alt text][image6]

 ### Here the resulting bounding boxes:
 TODO

-![alt text][image7]
+![alt text][image4]

 ---

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Current implementation has several potential issues.

+1. Even though accuracy is around 97%, it means model misclassify several windows, and a threshold strategy is not robust enough, it would be good to find a more accurate(around 99%) model.

+2. Sliding window search resolution is not high enough, small cars are going to have issues as overlapping is not okay.
+Increase resolution would help overall accuracy.

+3. Each frame analysis is expensive, implement and strategy to take the previous frames detections would help to improve performance and efficiency.

+4. Classification model(Linear SVM) requires a small dataset to be trained.
+This is an issue when new samples not similar to the training dataset happens.
+A model that can learn from a huge dataset would be better.

+5. Detection is slow, and several things can be parallelized and it should.